jbcodeforce/flink-studies/docs/index.md

 # Apache Flink Studies

+???- info "Update"
+    Created 2018 Updated 08/2024

 ## Why Flink?

 In classical IT architecture, we can see two types of data processing: transactional and analytics.
 With 'monolytics' application, the database system serves multiple applications which sometimes access the same database instances and tables.
-This approach cause problems to support evolution and scaling.
+This approach causes problems to support evolution and scaling.
 Microservice architecture addresses part of those problems by isolating data storage per service.

 To get insight from the data, the traditional approach is to develop data warehouse and ETL jobs to copy and transform data from the transactional systems to the warehouse.
 ETL processes extract data from a transactional database, transform data into a common representation that might include validation, value normalization, encoding, deduplication, and schema transformation, and finally load the new records into the target analytical database.
 They are batches and run periodically.

 From the data warehouse, the analysts build queries, metrics, and dashboards / reports to address a specific business question.

 Massive storage is needed, which uses different protocol such as: NFS, S3, HDFS...

 Today, there is a new way to think about data, by considering them, as continuous streams of events, which can be processed in real time.
-Those event streams serve as the foundation for stateful stream processing application: the analytics move to the data.
+Those event streams serve as the foundation for stateful stream processing applications: the analytics move to the data.

 We can define three classes of application implemented with stateful stream processing:

 1. **Event-driven applications**: to adopt the reactive manifesto for scaling, resilience, responsive application, leveraging messaging as communication system.
-1. **Data pipeline applications**: replace ETL with low latency stream processing.
+1. **Data pipeline applications**: to replace ETL with low latency stream processing for data transformation, enrichment....
-1. **Data analytics applications**: immediately act on the data and query live updated reports.
+1. **Data analytics applications**: to compute aggregates; and to immediately act on the data and query live updated reports.

 For more real industry use cases content see the [Flink Forward web site.](https://www.flink-forward.org/)

 ## The What

 [Apache Flink](https://flink.apache.org) (2016) is a framework and **distributed processing** engine for stateful computations over unbounded and bounded data streams.
-Flink supports batch (data set )and graph (data stream) processing.
+Flink supports batch (data set) and graph (data stream) processing.
 It is very good at:

-* Very low latency processing event time semantics to get consistent and accurate results even in case of out of order events
+* Very low latency processing with event time semantics to get consistent and accurate results even in case of out of order events.
-* Exactly once state consistency
+* Exactly once state consistency.
 * Millisecond latencies while processing millions of events per second
 * Expressive and easy-to-use APIs: map, reduce, join, window, split, and connect...
 * Fault tolerance, and high availability: supports worker and master failover, eliminating any single point of failure